 A deficient chin is sometimes caused by a severely receded lower jaw.
 Surgeons will fix the problem by performing genioplasty.
 Genioplasty is the process wherein surgeons will cut the patient’s chin bone to secure a new position.
 Typically this procedure will also give the surgeons an opportunity to restructure the whole jaw.

 Remember that smile care extends beyond brushing, flossing, and whitening and that oral health can be linked to a number of issues “outside the mouth” such as headaches and neck pain.
-If you’re experiencing any of the symptoms overviewed in this article we recommend speaking to a professional cosmetic dentist about bite alignment or correction.
+If you’re experiencing any of the symptoms overviewed in this article we recommend speaking to a professional cosmetic dentist about bite alignment or bite correction.

 Contact our office today to schedule your consultation.